Walk Window vs Checking the Weather App: Why Raw Data Isn't Enough

 | Time | Pavement Status | Estimated Surface Temp | |------|----------------|----------------------| | 8 AM | Green (Safe) | ~95°F | | 10 AM | Yellow (Caution) | ~120°F | | 12 PM | Red (Danger) | ~140°F | | 2 PM | Red (Danger) | ~150°F | | 4 PM | Red (Danger) | ~145°F | | 6 PM | Yellow (Caution) | ~125°F | | 8 PM | Green (Safe) | ~100°F |

-For a dog walker, this changes the entire calculus.
-The 10 AM window that looked "good" on the weather app is already hitting pavement caution levels.
-Only the 8 AM and 8 PM windows are truly safe for paws.
+For a dog walker, this changes the whole picture.
+The 10 AM window that looked "good" on the weather app is already hot enough to hurt paws — see pavement temperature and dog walking.
+Only the 8 AM and 8 PM windows are truly safe.

 Five Things Walk Window Catches That Weather Apps Miss